Ramyasrilakshmigubbala/hospital/README.md

-# Welcome to CareLink Health Portal
+# CareLink Health Portal

+A comprehensive healthcare management system developed by Ramya sri lakshmi Gubbala from Dream Team Services.

 ## How to Get Started